 Tight on budget?

-You technically don’t need a super expensive prize like iPad or MacBook Pro to get participants.
+You technically don’t need to offer super expensive prizes, such as an iPad or MacBook Pro to get participants.

 Even fancy backpacks with your company name might be enough of a draw for some users.